anzolin/AnzolinNetDevPack/README.md

 ## Examples

+The application containing all the examples is under development, you can find some of them in the examples folder.

-The sample application that uses the features will be available soon.
-In the meantime, explore the code to understand what it covers.
+I recommend that you explore the code to understand what it covers, as it is easy to understand.

 ## License